Contact you local AFI to be considered for an ABFP contribution to supplement other f

 Majority Owned and Controlled

-The business must be at least 50.1% owned by eligible Indigenous applicants who are actively involved in the daily operations & management of the business and essential to its success.
+The business must be at least 50% owned by eligible Indigenous applicants who are actively involved in the operations & essential to the successful management of the business.

 Located in Southern Ontario*